smothers/meteor-webpack/packages/webpack/README.md

 }
 ```

+## .babelrc
+Your .babelrc config will be automatically added to the configuration.
+You can add any presets, plugins or any babel config.

 ## Webpack packages
 You can visit the package documentation for more details on the settings you can use.